MicrosoftDocs/win32/desktop-src/cossdk/applications.md

 ---
-Description: Contains an object for each COM+ application installed on the local computer.
+description: Contains an object for each COM+ application installed on the local computer.
 The properties exposed by these objects hold all settings made at the application level. ms.assetid: c0c46592-5282-412d-8f54-67637be8218a
 title: Applications collection
 ms.topic: reference